Attention: This approach is for people who want to start companies & launch products.

 I think you get the point ..

-- First, build an audience of people who trust you through free education.
+- First, use an audience-first strategy to build an audience of people who trust you through free education.

 - Use your audience to identify a problem.